 Picturing what really matters: How photo-story research makes the personal, visible

-In this magazine article we talk about a research method that we call ‘photo-story’ which combines photography with storytelling.
-We developed this method on a large international project with primary school aged children by giving children a camera to take photographs of things that mattered to them, bringing children together in a workshop, creating ‘photo-stories’ and running a public exhibition.
+In this magazine article we talk about the ‘photo-story’ research method which combines photography with storytelling.
+We developed this method on a large international project with primary school aged children by giving them a camera to take photographs of things that mattered to them, bringing children together in a workshop, creating ‘photo-stories’ and running a public exhibition.
 We think of the method as a way of bringing people together around matters of common concern.
-A longer academic paper about photography, politics and childhood, and how children connect to the public sphere through photography, can be found here: ‘Photography, politics and childhood: exploring children’s multimodal relations with the public sphere
+A longer academic paper about photography, politics and childhood, and how children connect to the public sphere through photography, can be found here.

 Touching Heritage: Embodied politics in children’s photography